Case Transfer Criteria and Procedures

 A case is serviced by the Adoptions Division and the court orders that adoption is no longer the Case Plan.

-• The case can be transferred, even if the child is a run-away and a protective custody warrant has been issued.
+• The case can be transferred, even if the child is mising or absent from care and a protective custody warrant has been issued.

-• If there are siblings, the run-away child’s case is assigned to the siblings’ CSW.
+• If there are siblings, the missing or absent from care child’s case is assigned to the siblings’ CSW.

-A child receiving PP services has a sibling who is receiving Family Maintenance (FM)/Reunification (FR) services.
+A child receiving Permanent Placement (PP) services has a sibling who is receiving Family Maintenance (FM)/Reunification (FR) services.

 • Exception: Certain specialized programs and CSEC.